 Like most aquarium owners, my aim was to find an aquarium that looks good, is easy to maintain and fits into my home without the need for making major changes to the existing décor.
-But there’s a factor that I feel overlooked almost every single time, which are the fishes.
+But there’s a factor that I overlooked almost every single time: the fish.
 The marine world is enormous and loaded with a bounty of colors.
 You’d obviously want a blend of colorful fishes in your tank.
 However, not every species of fish will be able to survive in a limited space environment.
 Some species cannot be kept with others for different reasons.
 Some need a lot more space than others.
 There are seven types of fishes that are mainly found in aquarium tanks.
-These are:

 - Crypniforms like goldfish, danios and sharks

 That might sound too technical right now.
 But it’s simple to understand if you do some homework.
 You can pick any one of these species and house them in your tank or you can choose multiple species for your home.
 If your idea of a tank is to house multiple types of fishes, then you need a community aquarium.

 A community aquarium or tank is one where multiple types of fish can be housed together.
 It is a great concept that takes a tremendous amount of attention to detail.
 For example, some types of fishes thrive only in shoals or schools.
 These may number to 10, 15 or more.
 Others are loners, like Siamese fighters.